What is biomolecule?

 Lipids: like carbohydrates, this is one of the main biomolecules, and they are also composed of carbon and hydrogen bonds and, sometimes to a lesser extent, oxygen, phosphorus, sulfur and nitrogen.
 Thanks to these links, they constitute the secondary storage of energy for the body when carbohydrate reserves have been depleted.
 Likewise, they work in the mechanical protection of structures and as thermal insulation, and they are also hydrophobic, that is, insoluble in water.

-See also What is bullet point?
+See also What is a landfill?

 The essential lipids that are present in the bloodstream are triglycerides and cholesterol, since their functions are concentrated, in addition to energy storage, in cell development.
 It is important to clarify that when all fats are lipids, not all lipids are fats, and excess production of these can impede blood flow in the arteries.